wp-plugins/caascade/readme.txt

 == Description ==

-New: Support for reCaptcha now included in v1.3.0.

 Caascade is a Computation-as-a-Service API.
 Using Wordpress Shortcode, this plugin allows forms to be embedded for various mathematical operations into Wordpress pages and posts.
 Users can enter expressions which are evaluated by a Caascade server.
 The output from running the operation is captured and returned in a format chosen by the plugin admin.
 Notable features include PDF and reCaptcha support.

 The Caascade plugin may be useful to bloggers and other web publishers who would like their readers to interact with site content.